Lake Geneva, Switzerland - Things to Do in Lake Geneva

 Lavaux Vineyard Terraces

-Jet d'Eau and Geneva Old Town
+Jet d'Eau and Geneva's Old Town

 Château de Chillon